sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Notes
 ====
-Because the Merge Lines preprocessor evaluates after the built-in line merger, there are limitations to the combinations of parameter values you can set.
-See the following for constraints:
+Because the Merge Lines preprocessor evaluates after the built-in line merger, there are limitations to the combinations of parameter values you can set:

 **yOverlapThreshold**

-In general, when you set `"yOverlapThreshold"` to 1 or leave it unspecified, then mainly you modify `"adjacentThreshold"` by setting it to greater than 0.6.
+In general, when you set `"yOverlapThreshold"` to 1 or leave its value unspecified, then you set `"adjacentThreshold"` to 0.6 or higher.

 In this situation,   `"directlyAdjacentThreshold"` and `"adjacentThreshold"` have no effect if both their values are less than 0.6.
 In other words, the following configuration has **no** effect:

 ```json
     {